 Are you old enough to remember the original Holly Hobbie?
 Today’s vintage pattern on the discussion table is a Holly Hobbie doll and clothes (Simplicity #6006) pattern which is marked with a copyright from 1973.
 In the comments, feel free to write your memories of Holly Hobbie.

 Or, if you’re a fan of the new Holly Hobbie show on Hulu, leave a comment on that topic as well.

-I owned this pattern way back when Holly Hobby was the hot new toy for girls, and I actually sewed all of the projects pictured on the pattern, including the doll herself.
+I owned this pattern way back when Holly Hobbie was the hot new toy for girls, and I actually sewed all of the projects pictured on the pattern, including the doll herself.
 I used similar fabrics, too!

-If you were a little girl growing up in the 1970’s, you probably don’t remember all the hippie-stuff that younger generations associate with that era, but I bet you remember Holly Hobby.
+If you were a little girl growing up in the 1970’s, you probably don’t remember all the hippie-stuff that younger generations associate with that era, but I bet you remember Holly Hobbie.
 I sure do!

 But what do I mean by that?
 Before I design a new pattern, a lot of times I’ll go look at the pattern shapes used to make similar garments.
 Take a look at the image of the back of this pattern, below, noting the area I’ve circled in green:

 This little pink grid shows the pattern shapes for making the shoe, the bonnet, and even the bloomers.
 When I design my own patterns, I am often inspired by these pattern pieces to help me come up with a “starting shape” for my own designs.